 “I think it is safe to say that I owed my job with English Heritage to the experiences I gained during my MA.”

 Why study Heritage Management ?

 Trying to answer such questions provides a framework for practical work in the sector, underpinned by hands-on, supportive teaching.
-As well as thinking about heritage, we want you to become involved in a range of projects, working with our extensive range of partners, and to gain experience on the ground.
+We want you to become involved in a range of projects, working with our extensive range of partners, and to gain experience on the ground.

-You will be assessed through a mix of project work, formal essays, reports and a final Dissertation or Project.
-Your final project might include producing a film, developing a website, or preparing learning materials for a range of different audiences.
-Alternatively, a more traditional Dissertation might lead you to further research and a PhD.
+You’ll be assessed through a mix of project work, formal essays, reports and a final dissertation or project.
+For a final project you could produce a film, develop a website, or prepare learning materials.
+Alternatively, a more traditional dissertation might lead you to further research and a PhD.